- Why should I get an MIS degree?

 - In general, what is a master's thesis like?

-Liberal Studies, the basis of a liberal education, involves the study of the world around us and the choices we face as we live in this world.
-A liberal education helps us understand who we are, what we are, and where we are.
+Interdisciplinary Studies, the basis of an interdisciplinary education, involves the study of the world around us and the choices we face as we live in this world.
+An interdisciplinary education helps us understand who we are, what we are, and where we are.
 It encourages us to communicate better with those around us.

-Presently, MLS students at IU Southeast range in age from 23 to 65.
+Presently, MIS students at IU Southeast range in age from 23 to 65.
 Occupations range from social work, mid-level business manager to machinist.